mint-metrics/mojito-website/website/docs/js-delivery-intro.md

 ### Step 3.
 Build container, preview and launch

-Use Gulp to build the Mojito container and see how to preview and launch experiments.
+Use the npm Scripts to build the Mojito container and see how to preview and launch experiments.

 [Read about the build, preview and launch process.](js-delivery-preview-launch.md)